CJ Baker is a published writer who recently started the podcast Ongoing History of Protest Music.

 Romantic Rights by Death From Above 1979 (Video)

 #5: The Kills

-The Kills have released 4 full length studio albums and 4 EPs since 2002, with their latest being the 2011 released Blood Pressures.
+The Kills have released 5 full-length studio albums since 2002, with their latest being 2016 released Ash & Ice.
 They established a large following with their minimalistic but powerful sound.
 They prove that sometimes less is more.

 Allison Mosshart is also known for being the lead singer of The Dead Weather (which also features Jack White on drums).

 Future Starts Slow by The Kills (Video)